-Many families who live in the remote regions where snow leopards are found depend entirely on their herds of livestock for food and wealth.
-When these domestic animals graze on the limited local vegetation, the snow leopard’s wild prey is often forced to find food farther away.
+Many families who live in snow leopard habitat depend entirely on their herds of livestock for food and wealth.
+These domestic animals graze on the limited local vegetation, and enter into a competition with the snow leopard’s wild prey species, who depend on those same pastures.

 Because these families typically live on less than $2 per day, the loss of even a single animal can create great financial hardship.
 Herders may retaliate against snow leopards to protect their animals, or set steel-jaw traps to stop the cats before they get too close.

 Our community-managed livestock insurance program breaks this vicious circle.
 Its operates on a village level, and works much like any other insurance scheme.

 The Snow Leopard Trust provides the necessary funding to build a strong financial foundation.
 Then, participating herders contribute premiums for any animal they want to insure, helping the program to become self-sustaining over time.